SystemsApproach/sdn/access.rst

     :width: 350px
     :align: center

-    Where RIC sits in the larger scheme of things.
+    The RIC centrally controls the elements in the split-RAN hierarchy.

 Drilling down to the next level of detail, :numref:`Figure %s
 <fig-ric>` shows an exemplar implementation based on a retargeting of
 ONOS for the SD-RAN use case.
+Most notably, the ONOS-based RIC supports a set of RAN-specific north- and south-facing interfaces, similar in spirit (but not detail) to the interfaces described in earlier chapters (e.g., gNMI, gNOI, OpenFlow).
+We discuss these interfaces in the next subsection.

 .. _fig-ric:
 .. figure:: figures/Slide60.png